swuttipat/airline_passenger_satisfaction/airline-passenger-satisfaction.md

 #### Let's looking into the data here what we noticed:
-- Our *targat* is *'satisfaction'*
+- Our *target* is *'satisfaction'*
 - Columns *'Unamed', 'id'* are neglectable since it on effect the *'satisfaction'*
-- The data are not sort by any value, so no nedd to shuffle
+- The data are not sort by any value, so no need to shuffle
-- There are a lot of columns data type is *category*, encoding are require.
+- There are a lot of columns data type is *category* which require encoding method.

 ---